OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

   H<sub>0</sub>: There is no significant difference between satisfaction level and membership type. <br />
   H<sub>1</sub>: There is a significant difference between satisfaction level and membership type. <br />

-* Is there a significant difference between total spending and discount applied? <br />
+* Is there a significant difference between total spending and the discount applied? <br />
    H<sub>0</sub>: There is no significant difference between total spend and discount applied. <br />
    H<sub>1</sub>: There is a significant difference between total spend and discount applied. <br />